-Basis for Adverse Opinion on Aggregate Discretely Presented Component Units and Qualified Opinion on Aggregate Remaining Fund Information
+Basis for Qualified Opinion on Aggregate Discretely Presented Component Units

-The financial statements referred to above do not include financial data for the City's legally separate discretely presented component units.
+The financial statements referred to include summarized information of most recent audited financial data for the City's legally separate discretely presented component units.
 Accounting principles generally accepted in the United States of America require financial data for the City's legally separate component units to be reported with the financial data of the City's primary government unless the City also issues financial statements for the financial reporting entity that include the financial data of its component units.
 The City has not issued such reporting entity financial statements.
-Because of this departure from accounting principles generally accepted in the United States of America, the assets, liabilities, net position, change in net position of the aggregate discretely presented component units would have been reported as approximately \$40 million, \$1.1 million and \$860,000 for the Utility Commission, the Corbin Tourism Commission, and the Corbin Public Library, respectively.
-However, the actual amounts cannot be determined due to audits not performed on some component units at June 30, 2018.
-Assets and net position mentioned above are primarily made up of capital assets in the Corbin Utility Commission.
-There is no aggregate remaining fund information in any of the discretely presented component units.
-The financial statements do include City Hall Public Corporation, a legally separate blended component unit.
+Each component unit issues its own audited financial statements; therefore, the City presents only a summary of the component unit data in these financial statements as required.
+However, the City Utilities Commission and the Corbin Library District presents audited data as of December 31, 2019 and June 30, 2019 respectively, which are in compliance with statutes.
+In addition, the Corbin Library District is also report on the cash basis of accounting and there is no statutory provision for a City or its component units to report on the cash basis of accounting.
+The difference between the presented amounts and the actual amounts, if any, as of June 30, 2020 cannot be determined because of the aforementioned issues.
+The primary government financial statements also include City Hall Public Corporation, a legally separate blended component unit.